Financial-Times/dotcom-page-kit/packages/anvil-server-asset-loader/readme.md

 The options are:

-- `manifestFile` - A fully resolved path to the manifest file
+- `manifestFileName` - The name of the manifest file which will be resolved from the given fileSystemPath
 - `publicPath` - The base URL for assets (as seen by users)
 - `fileSystemPath` - An absolute path to the assets folder on disk
 - `cacheFileContents` - Store file contents in memory when accessed (optional)